-Keiko Agena played "Rory's" best friend "Lane Kim", which attempts to circumvent the strict rules of her very conservative Korean mother and secretly dreaming of a career as a drummer.
+Keiko Agena played "Rory's" best friend "Lane Kim", who attempts to circumvent the strict rules of her very conservative Korean mother and secretly dreaming of a career as a drummer.

 Milo Ventimiglia played "Luke's" nephew "Jess", who begins a relationship with "Rory".
 But, with his nonconformist and often reckless behavior, he stirs up some trouble in the quiet and wholesome town of "Stars Hollow".

 Jared Padalecki played "Rory's" first boyfriend "Dean", whom she then leaves for "Jess".
 At the beginning of the series, he moves into the town, starts to work at the local supermarket and very soon gets very popular in "Stars Hollow".

 Jared has been starring as the lead in the series Supernatural since 2005.
 He is married and has two children by now and also returned as "Dean Forester" to "Stars Hollow" in the series sequel in 2016.

 Kelly Bishop played "Lorelai's" mother "Emily Gilmore", who never forgave her daughter for becoming pregnant at the age of 16 and moving out of the family home, starting her own, independent life in "Stars Hollow".

 After the end of Gilmore Girls, Kelly appeared in many TV series and had a recurring role in the series Bunheads in 2013.
 Fun fact: Did you know Kelly Bishop also starred in the 1987 cult film Dirty Dancing?
 She played the mother of "Baby".
 And yes, she also appeared in the new episodes of Gilmore Girls in 2016.